 What other drugs will affect rolapitant?

 Other drugs may interact with rolapitant, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
-For at least 7 days after you take rolapitant, it could affect other medicines you are using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.
+For at least 28 days after you use rolapitant, it could affect other medicines you are using.